AlexHLinS/fisreader/README.md

 # TODO list:

- [ X ] Tool for converting iS PowerWriter files to CSV [  ] Tool for getting password from ECU
+- [X] Tool for converting iS PowerWriter files to CSV
+- [ ] Tool for getting password from ECU
- [  ] Tool for reading/writing ECU calibrations to/from file
+- [ ] Tool for reading/writing ECU calibrations to/from file
- [  ] Tool for editing ECU calibration's files
+- [ ] Tool for editing ECU calibration's files
- [  ] Tool for ECU online calibration
+- [ ] Tool for ECU online calibration